jameslamb/conference-notes/Berkeley_Data_Dialogs/berkeley_data_dialogs.md

 		- choose unqisely, such as avoidable visits to an ER
 	- reduce unjustifiably wide variance and overall level of prices
 - problem: "there are providers for whom we want to predict prices, but we have no claims"
-- you can predict quantiles with "qualit regression forest" technique
+- you can predict quantiles with "quality regression forest" technique
 - Castlight floats recommendations like:
 	- where should I get this type of care?
 	- what are my self-care options?